-Featured bartender: Danielle Allen from Murphy's Irish Pub
+Featured bartender: Danielle Allen at Murphy's Irish Pub

 "Bar Month" at OnMilwaukee.com is back for another round – brought to you by Aperol, Pinnacle, Jameson, Fireball, Red Stag and Avion.
 The whole month of February, we're serving up intoxicatingly fun articles on bars and clubs – including guides, the latest trends, bar reviews and more.
 Grab a designated driver and dive in!